 Silvatic rage: It is a rabies transmitted by wild carnivores.
 The main reservoir in Europe is the red fox, in Eastern Europe additionally the raccoon dog.
 Since 2007, no rabies virus has been detected in wild animals in Austria.

 The pathogen is transmitted through the saliva of infected animals, in most cases through a bite.
-However, in rare cases, the virus can also use uninjured mucous membranes and abrasions as a portal of entry when direct contact with saliva occurs.
+However, in rare cases, the virus can also use uninjured mucous membranes and abrasions as ports of entry when direct contact with saliva occurs.
 Contact with blood, urine, or feces of an infected animal, or touching or petting diseased animals alone, do not pose a risk of infection.

 Controversially, exposure to bats in their habitats (caves with large bat populations) is a relevant risk for possible aerogenic transmission.
 The mere presence of a bat in the same room is not sufficient for transmission of the pathogen.
 Direct contact with bats, on the other hand, poses a risk of infection.